Russia's Yandex launches fleet of electric scooters in Moscow

-MOSCOW, July 7 (Reuters) - Russian tech giant Yandex (YNDX.O) will launch an electric scooters rental service in Moscow on Wednesday, the company said, tapping into surging demand across the city.
+MOSCOW (Reuters) - Russian tech giant Yandex will launch an electric scooters rental service in Moscow on Wednesday, the company said, tapping into surging demand across the city.

 The service will be launched on the Yandex.Go app, the company’s one-stop-shop for ride-hailing, food delivery and other services, Yandex said.